happyisfirst/redux-demo/README.md

 # redux-demo
-how to user redux create a project
+how to use redux create a project